HDMI cables buying guide

 You’ll learn what kind of HDMI cables you need for a 4K TV.
 And finally, we'll look at some real-world HDMI hookup issues along with solutions and workarounds.

 Equipment manufacturers have been required to limit the resolution of component video outputs on HD players and boxes to standard-definition (480i).
-And for a few years now disc makers have the option of inserting a "digital flag" into a Blu-ray disc that will limit component video resolution to 480i.
+And for a few years now disc makers have had the option of inserting a "digital flag" into a Blu-ray disc that will limit component video resolution to 480i.

 HDMI is the connection of choice for carrying HD and 4K Ultra HD video signals.
 It can also support up to eight channels of high-resolution audio.